Home » Desserts » Icing and Frosting » Devil’s Food Cupcakes with Mint Buttercream

 Devil’s Food Cupcakes with Mint Buttercream

-Deep, dark devil’s food cupcakes with mint buttercream are the perfect treat for those who love the combination of chocolate and mint.
-These cupcakes, along with sweet Irish soda bread are my favorites for St. Patrick’s Day.
+Deep, dark devil’s food cupcakes with crème de menthe buttercream are the perfect treat for those who love the combination of chocolate and mint.
 Shaved chocolate mint candies are the perfect garnish for these tasty cupcakes.
+If you like thin mint cookies, or mint chocolate chip ice cream, these cupcakes are for you!

 Chocolate mint cupcakes